 When asked to divulge his managerial strategy, Stangel deadpanned: "Keep the five guys who hate you away from the five who are undecided.”

 While his team hogged the baseball spotlight, Stengel took the opportunity to expand his repertoire of odd sayings that would later be affectionately dubbed ‘Stengelese.’
 His famous sayings included everything from the obvious ("You got to get twenty-seven outs to win”) to the head-scratchers ("There comes a time in every man's life, and I've had plenty of them”).

-Stengel finally retired in 1965 with seven World Series titles, tied with fellow Yankees manager Joe McCarthy for the most all-time.
-A year later, he was inducted into the Hall of Fame.
+Stengel finally retired in 1965.
+His seven World Series titles left him tied with fellow Yankees manager Joe McCarthy for the most all-time.

 Year Inducted: 1966

 Position Played: Manager